wanders00/dit113_systems_development/README.md

 # Introduction

-## Why the project is useful
+## Purpose & Benefits

+The purpose of this project is to create a device that reads room data attributes such as temperature, humidity, loudness, and the amount of people in a room.

+This information allows the user to study the air quality and ensure that they and their peers are in a healthy environment.
+For example:

-- By knowing the room temperature you are able to tell if the temperature is too high or not.
+- Keeping track of the room temperature and being able to regulate it whenever it exceeds the set limit guarantees everybody's comfort.

-- By knowing how many people are in the room you are able to tell if the safety hazard is broken.

-- By knowing the humidity you are able to determine if actions necessary.
-Example high humidity leads to mold formation.
+- Monitoring the level of humidity in the room and making sure it does not surpass the recommended relative humidity indoors could prevent undesirable conditions such as dry skin, dampness, mold formation, etc.
+- The user can further prevent everyone around them from being in an unpleasant environment by keeping an eye on the loudness level.
+Any loud noise over a prolonged period of time may damage one's hearing.

-- This information could be useful to determine a relation between the amount of people in the room and the air quality.
+All this information could be useful to determine a relation between the amount of people in the room and the air quality.

-## How we will make it
+## How the system works

 ![Locus Imperium](/media/mqtt.png)

-## Tools we used
+## Tools used

 - [Android Studio](https://developer.android.com/studio)